Poseidon Expeditions - your polar cruise operator

-Pomors have also greatly contributed to the history of Russian Navy.
+Pomors have also greatly contributed to the history of the Russian Navy.
 Their skills were invaluable for Peter the Great who started its creation.
-Pomors were also the ones who made it possible for Russia to achieve dominance on the Black, Baltic and Azov seas in such short term.
+Pomors were also the ones who made it possible for Russia to achieve dominance on the Black, Baltic, and Azov seas in such short term.

 Pomors in the fishery.
 Photo from http://tainy.net/7687-delovyj-lyudi-rossijskoj-imperii.html